sahiljajodia01/News-Blog/README.md

 ____

+Here is the **login/ signup** screen of the website.
+We have added a security feature for during signup as well.
+During signup you will be sent a token on your email-id from where you will have to enter the token to verify your email-id.

+____

-You can **Create** new posts by clicking on the 'Create' link on home page.
+You can **Create** new articles by clicking on the 'Create' link on home page.
+**You can only create articles when you are logged in**
 ![screenshot from 2017-09-26 23 44 08](https://user-images.githubusercontent.com/25135893/31447235-210e6780-aebf-11e7-8720-e17110d3e52a.png)

 ____